cinghie/wordpress-starter-pack/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==

+= 2.5.11 - 2020-01-20 =
+- bug: Fix a javascript error when editing All Products inner blocks "Link to Product Page" option #1593
+- bug: Fix an issue in All Products when ordering by newness was reversed #1598
+- bug: Fix a javascript error in editor when user re-selects same attribute in Filter Products by Attribute block #1596
+- bug: Fix a render issue for product attribute values with ampersand (&) or other special characters #1608
+- bug: Fix bug in Safari and other Webkit browsers that was causing the All Products block to show 0 results when resetting the sort value. #1611

+= 2.5.10 - 2020-01-09 =
+- All Products block: fix wrong price format for variable products with certain currency settings. #1518

+= 2.5.9 - 2020-01-07 =
+- Fix issue in All Products block that was causing Variable products price to exclude taxes in some cases. #1503

+= 2.5.8 - 2020-01-02 =
+- Fixed a bug where Filter by Price didn't show up. #1450
+- Price filter now allows entering any number in the input fields, even if it's out of constrains. #1457
+- Make price slider accurately represent the selected price #1453

+= 2.5.7 - 2019-12-20 =
+- Add translation comments and use correct functions #1412, #1415
+- bug: Fix Price Filter constraints when price is decimal #1419

+= 2.5.6 - 2019-12-17 =
+- Fix broken build resulting in blocks not working.

+= 2.5.5 - 2019-12-17 =
+- bug: Fix broken atomic blocks in the All Products Block #1402
+- bug: Only allow one instance of the All Products block per page/post. #1383
+- bug: All Products Block: Fix default sort order changes not updating block in editor. #1385
+- bug: Normalize set minPrice and maxPrice values by step #1379
+- bug: Fix messaging when there are no attributes #1382
+- Price Filter: fix NaN values shown in some occasions while loading . #1386
+- bug: Fix incorrect property name for price format #1397
+- Remove double colon on active filter block price label. #1399
+- Fix: Attribute filters were not updating based on changes in the Price filter when query type was set to OR. #1390

+= 2.5.4 - 2019-12-11 =
+- bug: Fix increase in some bundle sizes #1363

+= 2.5.3 - 2019-12-09 =
+- Prevent Filter Products by Attribute block hiding non-matching options when Querty Type is set to OR. #1339
+- bug: Fix price slider layout in narrow columns #1231

+= 2.5.2 - 2019-12-02 =
+- Fixed a PHP Notice in Featured Category Block when the category is invalid. #1291 👏 @strategio
+- Filter Products by Attribute block now uses the attribute label instead of the slug to set the default title. #1271
+- Fix Filter Products by Price slider being reset to 0-0 when filters were cleared from the Active Filters block. #1278
+- Don't enqueue wcSettings unless the route requires it. #1292
+- Add `getAdminLink()` utility method. #1244

 = 2.5.1 - 2019-11-26 =
 - Fix Products by Tag, Products by Attribute and Handpicked products blocks showing an invalid attributes error. #1254